christophsax/seasonal/README.md

 `seas` calls are R objects of the standard class `"call"`.
 Like any R object, calls can be stored in a list.
-In order to extract the call of a `"seas"` object, you can access the `$class` element or extract the static call with `static()`.
+In order to extract the call of a `"seas"` object, you can access the `$call` element or extract the static call with `static()`.
 For example,

     # two different models for two different time series